by: Thomas Young

 Sales and marketing tactics that work offline should be translated to the web and monitored.
 This can include promotions, pricing strategies, advertising campaigns, media resources and more.
 Look at what has driven the success of your company over time offline and translate those tactics to your website.
 This is set in motion with excellent website content that users can easily find on the web.

 There is currently a blur between offline and online marketing.
-One of the biggest mistakes business leaders make is to ignore web marketing efforts because things are going well offline.
+One of the biggest mistakes business leaders make is to ignore strategic digital marketing efforts because things are going well offline.
 Both work together to drive marketing results.
 It starts with making online marketing a part of your sales and marketing review and management process.

 - Make sure your domain name exactly matches your company name.